Chim-Chim Cheree: Tips to Help Prevent Chimney Fires

 But before laying down any logs, it’s important to think about the potential dangers that come with using a fireplace.
-This week, Sept.
-25 – Oct.
-1, is National Chimney Safety Week, a national observance dedicated to encouraging homeowners to make sure their chimneys are ready to handle the months of winter heating ahead.

 Each year, 24,500 residential fires occur in chimneys, causing 20 deaths and $126.1 million in property damage.
 Equally alarming is that more than 200 people die annually from accidental carbon monoxide (CO) poisoning caused by problems with the venting of their heating systems, according to the Consumer Product Safety Commission.